Cung cấp một loạt các chủ đề được thiết kế để tăng cường phát triển giáo dục và kỹ năng.

 This training allows participants to learn and practice the evidence based practice of motivational interviewing.

 1. Participants will be able to describe the following motivational strategies and techniques: Reflection, Affirmation, Summary, and Open-ended Questions.
-2. Participants will learn how to identify, elicit and respond to Change Talk 3.
-Participants will learn effective ways to provide information.

 This training allows participants to learn and practice the evidence based practice of motivational interviewing.